 Prior to working at Citizens, I was Vice President and Senior Fixed Income Portfolio Manager at the Northern Trust Company, with responsibility for managing and trading securities of more than $4.5 billion in assets.
 I also spent six years with the First National Bank of Chicago in trust and investments.

 From 2003-2007, I was a faculty member of the American Banker’s Association National Trust School at Northwestern University in Chicago and Emory University in Atlanta where I taught classes on investment management.

 I have a B.S. in finance from Central Michigan University and an M.B.A. with distinction from DePaul University.
 I hold the Chartered Financial Analyst® and CERTIFIED FINANCIAL PLANNER™ designations, and I have also earned the Certified Investment Management Analyst and Accredited Investment Fiduciary® designations.

 I’m a member of the Financial Planning Association, CFA Institute and the CFA Society of Detroit.
-I am also very active in my community.
-I sit on the Board of Directors for Faith Lutheran Church, the Boys and Girls Club of Greater Flint, and Mott Children’s Health Center.
-I also serve as broad treasurer for both my church and Mott Children's Health Center.
-In addition, I have had past board/committee involvement with the YMCA of Greater Flint, Priority Children, and The Community Foundation of Greater Flint.
-I taught Dave Ramsey’s Financial Peace University at my church for three years.
+I am also active in my community.
+I sit on the Board of Directors for the Boys and Girls Club of Greater Flint and Mott Children’s Health Center.
+In addition, I have had past board/committee involvement with Faith Lutheran Church, the YMCA of Greater Flint, Priority Children, and The Community Foundation of Greater Flint.
+I also taught Dave Ramsey’s Financial Peace University at my church for three years.

 When I am not working or reading, I value time with my wife and three kids.
 We have been blessed to have taken some incredible vacations and have traveled to six of the seven locations mentioned in the chorus of the song “Kokomo” by the Beach Boys.
 I also enjoy spending time at my “retreat” up north.